Julia47/reagent-project/README.md

 - own gauge widget

 ## DB
 DataScript was chosen for database.
 DataScript is one such in-memory datastore for the browser.
-You create a database on page load, put some data in it, track changes, do queries and forget about it when the user closes the page.
+You create a database on page load, put some data in it, track changes.
 It’s very light and fast.

 ## Run project
 To build this app